Global PhDs

 - A research training grant or another equivalent award for research expenses, bench fees, etc.

-Schools that normally provide doctoral students with a research training grant or equivalent award for research expenses, or any travel funding, must cover these costs or come to an agreement with the partner institution should if they wish to offer this type of support.
+Schools that normally provide doctoral students with a research training grant or equivalent award for research expenses, or any travel funding, must cover these costs or come to an agreement with the partner institution should they wish to offer this type of support, but please note that such an agreement will not normally be facilitated between the two universities.

 Further Enquiries